Rameh: Late antiquity

-Ottoman era
+Ottoman period

 In 1517, Rameh was with the rest of Palestine incorporated into the Ottoman Empire after it was captured from the Mamluks, and by 1596, it was a village under the administration of the nahiya ("subdistrict") of Akka (Acre), part of Safad Sanjak, with a population of 96 households, all Muslim.
 It paid taxes on silk spinning (dulab harir), goats, beehives, and a press that was used for processing either olives or grapes, in addition to paying a fixed, or lump sum; a total 21,986 akçe.
 Half of the revenue went to a waqf (religious endowment).

 A map from Napoleon's invasion of 1799 by Pierre Jacotin showed the place, named as "Ramah".
 Rameh was entirely destroyed in the Galilee earthquake of 1837, with 180 of its inhabitants killed.
 The following year, Rameh was noted as Christian and Druze village in the Shaghur district, located between Safed, Acre and Tiberias.
 Victor Guérin visited the village in 1875, and found it to have 800 inhabitants, half Christian and half Druze.
 In 1881 the PEF's Survey of Western Palestine (SWP) described it as "a village, built of stone, of good materials, containing a Greek chapel and about 600 Christians and 500 Druzes; it is situated in plains, with large olive-groves, gardens and vineyards; five perennial springs near the village, and several cisterns in it."
 A population list from about 1887 showed that Rameh had about 1,125 inhabitants; 575 Muslims, 425 Druze and 125 Greek Catholics.